aswinshenoy/Add2Cart/README.md

 # Add2Cart
-A sample e-commerce webpage with Add to Cart feature
+A simple e-commerce webpage with Add to Cart feature.

+Future Features
+* Option to Remove from Cart
+* Cart Price Total